kctrey/wxcadm/docs/wxcadm.md

         Returns:
             list[PickupGroup]: List of Call Pickup Groups as a list of dictionaries.
                 See the PickupGroup class for attributes.

+    `get_workspaces(self)`
+    :   Get the Workspaces and Workspace Locations for the Organizations.
+            Also stores them in the Org.workspaces and Org.workspace_locations attributes.

+        Returns:
+            list[Workspace]: List of Workspace instance objects.
+See the Workspace class for attributes.

     `get_wxc_people(self)`
     :   Get all of the people within the Organization **who have Webex Calling**